-Scoping Plan 1 State SIP Strategy Proposed Draft Blueprint Significance Conclusion PSU PSU PSU Notes: SIP=State Implementation Plan; LTS=less-than-significant; PSU=potentially significant and unavoidable.
-1 Significance conclusions under the Scoping Plan column indicate the greatest level of impacts (e.g., potentially significant and unavoidable) reported under the nine sectors, see Table 5-1 for more detailed information.
+Scoping Plan State SIP Strategy Proposed Draft Blueprint Significance Conclusion PSU PSU PSU Notes: SIP=State Implementation Plan; LTS=less-than-significant; PSU=potentially significant and unavoidable.
+Significance conclusions under the Scoping Plan column indicate the greatest level

 Implementation of the reasonably foreseeable compliance responses associated with the recommended actions in the proposed Draft Blueprint could require construction and operational activities associated with new or modified facilities or infrastructure and increased mining activities.
 Both construction and operational activities associated with these compliance responses could in potentially significant and unavoidable impacts to hazards and hazardous materials.